supertokens/blog/content/what-is-cross-origin-resource-sharing/index.md

 Let's break this response down.

--   `Access-Control-Allow-Origin` - The origins that the API server has whitelisted
+-   `Access-Control-Allow-Origin` - The origins that the API server has whitelisted.
+Notice that the value of this is the same as our website domain.
+This tells the browser that the server expects requests from this client.
 -   `Access-Control-Allow-Credentials` - The server telling us whether the actual request can include cookies in it, or that the response of the actual request can set-cookies.
 In our case, cookies refer to the session tokens of the user, which act as the credentials of the user once they're signed in.
 -   `Access-Control-Allow-Methods` - A comma-separated list of HTTP methods that the API domain allows for cross-origin requests
 -   `Access-Control-Allow-Headers` - A comma-separated list of HTTP headers that the API domain allows for cross-origin requests